ChristosKaldanis/Purple-Team-Home-Lab/conclusions.md

 - Identified detection gaps where attacks went undetected
 - Developed 7 custom detection rules to close those gaps
 - Validated each rule by re-executing the corresponding attack
-- Documented all findings in a professional penetration test report

 ---